teuben/teunix/Env/UMD/vpn.md

   * GlobalProtect_UI_deb-6.2.9.1-407.deb  - testing 6-aug

-Note that on debian, libqt5webkit5 is needed.
+Note that on debian-like systems, libqt5webkit5 is needed.

 This is an issue with Ubuntu 25.05 and up, where Qt6 is the default.
 So the current versions of GP won't work.
 Supposedly one needs QtWebEngine